structuredpath/InterposeKit/README.md

 [![CI](https://github.com/structuredpath/InterposeKit/actions/workflows/ci.yml/badge.svg?branch=main)](https://github.com/structuredpath/InterposeKit/actions/workflows/ci.yml) ![Swift 5.9+](https://img.shields.io/badge/Swift-5.9%2B-orange.svg) ![Xcode 15+](https://img.shields.io/badge/Xcode-15%2B-blue.svg)

 **InterposeKit** is a modern library for hooking Objective-C methods in Swift, also known as method swizzling.
-It supports both class-based and object-based hooks and it provides a clean, block-based, Swift-friendly API.
+It supports both class-based and object-based hooks, and it provides a clean, block-based, Swift-friendly API.

-This is a continuation and modernization of [Peter Steinberger’s original implementation](https://github.com/steipete/InterposeKit).
-For the background on why and how this revamp came about, see [my blog post](#).
-If you’re migrating, check out [what’s changed](#).
+This is a continuation and modernization of [Peter Steinberger’s original implementation](https://github.com/steipete/InterposeKit). <!-- For the background on why and how this revamp came about, see [my blog post](#). --> If you’re migrating, check out [what’s changed](#what-has-changed).

 ## Key Features

 - Swift-friendly, modern, and minimal API.
+- Block-based hooks using direct `Method` implementation replacement under the hood rather than less-safe [selector-based swizzling](https://pspdfkit.com/blog/2019/swizzling-in-swift/).
-- Block-based hooks targeting both classes and individual objects.
+- Ability to target both classes and individual objects.
 - Support for both instance and class methods.
-- Hooks get access to the original implementation via a proxy.
 - Object hooks are safely isolated using runtime subclassing, similar to the KVO mechanism.
+- Hooks get access to the original method implementation via a proxy.
 - Hooks can be applied immediately or prepared and applied later, and safely reverted at any time[^1].
-- Direct `Method` implementation replacement rather than less-safe [selector-based swizzling](https://pspdfkit.com/blog/2019/swizzling-in-swift/).
-- Typed signatures must be provided for both the original method and the hook block, enabling an ergonomic API.
+- Typed signatures must be explicitly provided for both the original method and the hook block.
+This adds some boilerplate but ensures a clean API and better performance compared to using `NSInvocation`[^2].
-- There’s no runtime type checking, and the signature has to be written twice—a trade-off to avoid `NSInvocation`.
-- Written almost entirely in Swift on top of the Objective-C runtime[^2].
+- Written almost entirely in Swift on top of the Objective-C runtime[^3].

 ## Requirements

 - Swift 5.9 or later
 - Xcode 15 or later
 - Apple platforms only (macOS, iOS, tvOS, watchOS)
-- arm64 or x86_64 architectures
+- `arm64` or `x86_64` architectures

 ## Installation